 Beyond that, the Georgia Driver’s Manual urges you to use common sense and approach intersections with caution.
 Don’t put yourself in unsafe situations or risk an accident just because you think you have the right of way.

-Failure to yield accidents can injure drivers, passengers, pedestrians and bicyclists, and the severity of the injury will depend on the type of accident and rate of speed at which the vehicle was traveling.
-Some of the most common failure to yield injuries include:
+Failure-to-yield accidents can injure drivers, passengers, pedestrians, and bicyclists, and the severity of the injury will depend on the type of accident and the rate of speed at which the vehicle was traveling.

 - Head injuries such as concussions and traumatic brain injuries